What Are the Gift Tax Limits in Washington?

 Washington’s estate tax has a threshold of $2.193 million for 2022, which has remained static since 2018.
 A tax is levied on the value of an individual’s estate that exceeds the exclusion amount.
 The tax, which ranges from 10 to 20%, is progressive, so the rates go up as the value of the estate gets higher.
 An estate worth less than $2.193 million will be entirely excluded from the estate tax, while an estate worth more will be taxed only on the value over that limit.

 To reduce the taxable estate, individuals can give out gifts to friends, families, and others while still alive.
-Neither Washington State nor Oregon has a state-level gift tax.
+Washington State does not have a state-level gift tax.
 That means that you can make gifts of any size in a given year, to anyone, without incurring a tax at the state level.
 The federal government, however, is another story.

 The Federal Gift and Estate Tax Limit